DhiMalo/PasswordValidator/ReadMe.md

 - [x] Not composed of a digit sequence
 - [x] Not composed of an alphabetic sequence
 - [x] No "Guessable" inputs (bad and common paswords)
-- [x] No Proper Names
+- [x] No restricted proper names
-- [x] No Dictionary Words
+- [x] No restricted dictionary words
 - [x] No Keyboard Patterns (eg. qwerty or ytrewq)

 ### Extensibility
 * The validation modules are organized in such a way as to permit the addition of additional violation or complexity-evaluation methods.

 ### Readability
-* I clearly documented the purpose, inputs, and outputs of all functions with annotations.
-All  functions are written plainly and without the use of external libraries (such as lodash).
+* I clearly documented the purpose, inputs, and outputs of functions with annotations.
+In some cases, functions are self-documenting.
+All functions are written plainly and do not rely on external libraries (such as lodash).

 ## Instructions